-The County Parks and Recreation Department presented a Feasibility Study for a public dock at Alviso at the April meeting of HLUET, and it will provide future updates related to County efforts to increase public recreational access at the South Bay shoreline, including the expansion of the Salt Marsh Safari pilot into an ongoing program.
+County Parks and Recreation staff presented a Feasibility Study for a project to construct a public dock to be located in Alviso, at the April 2017 meeting of HLUET.
+County staff will provide the District with updates related to the County's efforts to increase public recreational access at the South Bay shoreline, including the expansion of the Salt Marsh Safari pilot into an ongoing program.

-Based on input received from HLUET at the October 2016 meeting, the County Administration proposes to issue a Request for Information (RFI) in the fall for an Events Promotion Consultant(s) for potential opportunities at recreational facilities located at the shoreline, including the Alviso Marina County Park, Don Edwards National Wildlife Refuge, Alviso Levee Tail / Bay Trail, and San Francisco Bay Area Water Trail as well as Alviso proper.
-The County Administration will also continue to work with local emergency response agencies to explore the feasibility of having the Alviso Marina County Park or other Santa Clara County South Bay locations be designated for emergency access to the South Bay for disaster relief.
+Based on input received from HLUET at the October 2016 meeting, County Administration is considering issuing a Request for Information (RFI) in the fall to potentially retain an Events Promotion Consultant(s) to consider and develop potential opportunities at existing recreational facilities located at the shoreline, including the Alviso Marina County Park, Don Edwards National Wildlife Refuge, Alviso Levee Trail / Bay Trail, and San Francisco Bay Area Water Trail as well as Alviso proper.